Shifftee

 "Shifftee" is a song by American hip hop group Onyx.
 It was released on August 30, 1993 by JMJ Records, Rush Associated Labels and Chaos Recordings as the third single from Onyx's debut album, Bacdafucup.
 The song was about being grimy and having that echo into a myriad of life situations.

 Produced by Chyskillz and Jam Master Jay, "Shifftee" was not as successful as the first two singles, but it still managed to make to five different Billboard charts, peaking at 2 on the Hot Rap Singles.

 The song was sampled by several rap artists including Mad Skillz, Raekwon, Marco Polo and Noreaga.

 Background

 In an interview with HipHopDX Fredro Starr revealed the concept of the song:"...The concept basically underlined what Onyx is.
 Onyx is the shiftee, low down, gritty, and grimy.
 So we made a song about it.
 We represent the struggle, we represent the out crowd, the dudes who can’t get in the club, the guys who got to sneak in the club, bumrush the door.
 Those dudes."

 The single also included a remix of the song named "Shytizon Remix".
-This remix was made by a Jam Master Jay's friend, Dex.
+This remix was made by Jam Master Jay's friend, Dex.